webix-hub/docs/data/datatable/sizing.md

 ~~~
 {{sample 15_datatable/09_columns/02_autosize_column.html }}

+There can be more than one **fillspace** in the datatable; in this case width will be calculated on percent basis.

 If you want to adjust the width of a column to fit the related content size, you can use attribute **adjust**.

 {{snippet